 - Severely inverted with Genius Ditz Bulkhead in Transformers Animated.

-- Inverted in the animated TV show Aladdin.
+- Inverted in the animated TV show Aladdin: The Series.
 Recurring shortarse baddie Abis Mal is an absolute doofus compared to his tall, thin lackey, Haroud.

 - Debatable in Invader Zim.
 The Irken society bases authority on height, but at least one of the Almighty Tallest is somewhat scatterbrained.